Academics

 Summer College students may choose from a selection of specialty tracks designed to enrich their exposure to major and minor courses of study.
 Students designating a track will benefit from additional contact with university departments outside of class.
 Examples of activities may include field trips, meeting with department faculty, and attendance at special events.

+Departments are still reviewing their summer offerings, so expect this list of tracks to continue to expand.
 Alternatively, Summer College students can build their own track by choosing two courses from our list of elective courses without the additional benefits of selecting a track.

-Please note: Some tracks are only available in either June or July session.
+Some tracks are only available in either June or July session.

 Available July Only: